-The Shell GTL Fuel, exclusively supplied to the UK from Certas Energy, was introduced in October 2017 at Brakes’ Premier Park operation in Park Royal, London, in a bid to cut vehicle emissions across the captial.
+The Shell GTL Fuel, supplied by Certas Energy, was introduced in October 2017 at Brakes’ Premier Park operation in Park Royal, London, in a bid to cut vehicle emissions across the capital.
 Figures obtained on the pilot programme have now been confirmed in independent, third-party tests by analysts at the Millbrook vehicle testing facility in Bedfordshire.
 Crucially for Brakes – indeed, for any DAF operator – Shell GTL Fuel requires no vehicle modifications or changes to service intervals.

 “The trial of Shell GTL Fuel at our Park Royal depot has been running really well,” said Steve Webster, Brakes’ Head of Indirect Goods and Services Procurement, “The feedback from the drivers has been overwhelmingly positive – the vehicles are running more quietly and we’ve seen a substantial reduction in the need to clean the particulate filters.

 “Working alongside our key partners in this initiative – DAF Trucks UK and Certas Energy – we have funded our own analysis at Millbrook to measure the benefits of running on Shell GTL Fuel.
 The evidence,” he said, “has come back clearly showing that running Shell GTL Fuel in a city centre has a big impact on NOx emissions – indeed, our own test saw a 47% reduction compared to running on diesel.